Chantal Groot: Post Sydney Olympics

 The 2001 World Aquatics Championships and the 2002 FINA Short Course World Championships were not successful for Groot.

 At the 2002 European Aquatics Championships in Berlin she won a bronze medal in the 50 m butterfly.
 She won also a bronze medal in the 4×100 m freestyle relay together with Manon van Rooijen, Marleen Veldhuis and Wilma van Hofwegen.
 In December 2002 she won two bronze medals at the European Short Course Swimming Championships 2002 in the 4×50 m freestyle and 4×50 m medley relay.
 In 2003, she started at the 2003 World Aquatics Championships in Barcelona where she finished 4th in the 4×100 m freestyle, 5th in the 50 m butterfly and 6th with the medley relay.
 In Dublin in December she won the gold medal in the 4×50 m freestyle and the bronze medal in the 4×50 m medley relay at the European Short Course Swimming Championships 2003.

 Road to Athens/2004 Olympics

-2004 started for Groot with the 2004 European Aquatics Championships in Madrid where she achieved to win three medals, silver in the 4×100 m freestyle alongside Inge Dekker, Annabel Kosten and Marleen Veldhuis.
+2004 started for Groot with the 2004 European Aquatics Championships in Madrid where she won three medals, including silver in the 4×100 m freestyle alongside Inge Dekker, Annabel Kosten and Marleen Veldhuis.
 There was a bronze medal in the 50 m butterfly and another bronze in the 4×100 m medley together with Stefanie Luiken, Madelon Baans and Marleen Veldhuis.
 After this tournament she prepared to compete at the 2004 Summer Olympics in Athens, Greece, where she was on the team that captured the bronze medal in the 4×100 m freestyle relay, alongside Inge de Bruijn, Marleen Veldhuis, and Inge Dekker.